 From an early age I knew that every part of the natural world deserved respect and needed protection, and I ardently wanted to assist.
 It was more than just an interest or hobby and my studies gravitated toward the natural sciences—biology, wildlife conservation, and ecology—and then landscape design.
 Following a few side turns and work in the animal protection field, I began a small design business, first in Seattle, and now in Portland.
 Sprinkle in the compulsory proclivity for gardening, a naturalist’s curiosity, a lifelong love of photography, and an inclination to write, and here it is.
 I’m very excited to share my infatuation and hope you find something to enjoy in my book!

-Of course, urban areas in particular have been so drastically changed that we can’t simply go back to what it was like a couple of hundred years ago.
+Of course, urban areas in particular have been so drastically changed that we can’t simply go back to how it was 200 years ago.
 But what if we started looking at our yards as more than just a place to arrange a patio, soak in a hot tub, and maintain a weed-free lawn?
 What if we put as much effort into the literally green part of our home as we do our bathrooms?
 That said, “real” gardens don’t have to be exclusively native to be ecologically functional and balanced.
-Simply adding a few suitable native trees or other plants that historically grew in your area can create small but positive change.
+Simply adding a few suitable native trees and other plants that historically grew in your area can create small but positive change.

 I wrote REAL GARDENS GROW NATIVES because we all need a little help now and then.
 People seeking garden design services often contact me after their attempts to create their own garden failed.
 Others tell me they become overwhelmed when it comes to choosing plants.
 Many can’t afford to hire a designer.